cylin-ms/AssertionGeneration/README.md

 ## Annotation Workflow

-This section describes the complete annotation workflow using Mira.
+This section describes the complete annotation workflow using Mira for **evaluating assertion quality**.

 ### Step 1: Launch Mira and Set Up